Please note that this glossary is subject to on-going updates. Please contact us if you have any comments or

 The term ‘impact economy’ is used to refer to businesses that take a “triple bottom line” approach to their operations, aiming to benefit society and the environment alongside achieving financial success.
 Such businesses can include, but are not required to be, registered B Corps, benefit corporations, social enterprises or cooperatives.
 ‘Impact investing’ is a core sector within the impact economy (see below).
 Public sector organisations working in partnership with the private sector to deliver initiatives for sustainable development could also be an example of activity within the impact economy.

-Impact investing is where investments are made in order to create specific positive social and/or environmental outcomes (and long-term impact), whilst also achieving a financial return.
+Impact investing and social impact investing is where investments are made in order to create specific positive social and/or environmental outcomes (and long-term impact), whilst also achieving a financial return.
 The term ‘social impact investing’ (SII) is also used.
 (More information: Global Impact Investing Network)

 Related terms are: “sustainable finance”, “ethical investing”, “socially responsible investing” and “negative screening”.